Adobe FreeHand: Altsys and Aldus FreeHand

 FreeHand 3.0 sold for $595 in 1991.
 New features included resizable color, style, and layer panels including an Attributes menu.
 Also tighter precision of both the existing tools and aligning of objects.
 FH3 created compound Paths.
 Text could be converted to paths, applied to an ellipse, or made vertical.
 Carried over from version 1.0, FreeHand 3 suffered by having text entered into a dialog box instead of directly to the page.
-In October 1991, a 3.1 upgrade made FreeHand work with Mac OS 7 but additionally, it supported pressure-sensitive drawing which offered varying line widths with a users stroke.
+In October 1991, a 3.1 upgrade made FreeHand work with System 7 but additionally, it supported pressure-sensitive drawing which offered varying line widths with a users stroke.
 It improved element manipulation and added more import/export options.

 FreeHand 4.0 sold for $595 in 1994.
 Altsys ported FreeHand 3.0 to the NeXT system creating a new program named Virtuoso.
 Virtuoso continued its development at Altsys and version 2.0 of Virtuoso was feature-equivalent to FreeHand 4 (with the addition of NeXT-specific features such as Services and Display PostScript) and file compatible, with Virtuoso 2 able to open FreeHand 4 files and vice versa.
 A prominent feature of this version was the ability to type directly into the page and wrap inside or outside any shape.
 It also included drag-and-drop color imaging, a larger pasteboard, and a user interface that featured floating, rollup panels.
 The colors palette included a color mixer for adding new colors to the swatch list.
 Speed increases were made.

 In the same year of FreeHand 4 release, Adobe Systems announced merger plans with Aldus Corporation for $525 million.
 Fear about the end of competition between these two leading applications was reported in the media and expressed by customers (Illustrator versus FreeHand and Adobe Photoshop versus Aldus PhotoStyler.)
 Because of this overlapping of the market, Altsys stepped in by suing Aldus, saying that the merger deal was "a prima facie violation of a non-compete clause within the FreeHand licensing agreement."
 Altsys CEO Jim Von Ehr explained, "No one loves FreeHand more than we do.
 We will do whatever it takes to see it survive."
 The Federal Trade Commission issued a complaint against Adobe Systems on October 18, 1994, ordering a divestiture of FreeHand to "remedy the lessening of competition resulting from the acquisition as alleged in the Commission's complaint," and further, the FTC ordering, "That for a period of ten (10) years from the date on which this order becomes final, respondents shall not, without the prior approval of the Commission, directly or indirectly, through subsidiaries, partnerships, or otherwise ..
 Acquire any Professional Illustration Software or acquire or enter into any exclusive license to Professional Illustration Software;" (referring to FreeHand.)